Xinyuan-LilyGO/T-Halow/docs/ver1/readme.md

 2. [AP-Relay-STA](./network_mode/2_AP-Relay-STA.md) mode, adding relay nodes to the basic star network to extend the distance, but the maximum flow will be halved; `Currently only supports the first-level relay`.

 3. [AP-STA-net-AP-STA](./network_mode/3_AP-STA-net-SP-STA.md) mode, Extending communication distance via network cable.

+4. Use [AT+ROAM](../AT_cmd.md##`AT+ROAM`) to enable roaming.
+The roaming function supports STA roaming between APs.
+STA will automatically select a stronger AP based on the signal conditions.